redis/redis-py/README.rst

     >>> multiply(keys=['foo'], args=[5], client=r2)
     15

-The Script object ensures that the LUA script is loaded into Redis's script cache.
+The Script object ensures that the Lua script is loaded into Redis's script cache.
 In the event of a NOSCRIPT error, it will load the script and retry executing it.